jlyonsmith/HowTo/Ubuntu/Install_Ubuntu_22.04_LTS.md

 usermod -aG sudo $USER
 ```

-If desired, add an entry to allow the user to use `sudo` (without entering a password):
+Add an entry to allow the user to use `sudo` without entering a password:

 ```sh
 echo "$USER ALL=(ALL) NOPASSWD:ALL" > /etc/sudoers.d/$USER